Is There Uber in Sorrento? 5 Essential Transportation Options You Need to Know

 What alternatives to Uber are available for transportation in Sorrento?

-Uber isn’t widely available in Sorrento.
-Local taxis are the primary alternative, though they tend to be more expensive than travelers might expect.
+Uber isn’t available in Sorrento, so local taxis are the primary on-demand alternative, though they tend to be more expensive than travelers might expect.

 Private drivers offer another popular choice.
-Many hotels can arrange private transportation services for guests.
-These drivers typically charge fixed rates for common routes.
+Many hotels can arrange private NCC transportation services for guests, and these drivers typically charge fixed rates for common routes.

 For budget-conscious travelers, the local SITA buses connect Sorrento to nearby towns along the Amalfi Coast.
 They’re affordable but often crowded during peak tourist season.